 A new tool developed by University of North Carolina Lineberger Comprehensive Cancer Center scientists helps uncover why only a fraction of bladder cancer patients respond to new immune-based treatments.
 The findings of the study are published in journal Cancer Research led by UNC Lineberger's William Y. Kim, MD, Benjamin G. Vincent, MD, and colleagues.

+Five checkpoint inhibitors have been approved for metastatic, or locally advanced, bladder cancer since May 2016, giving patients additional options after standard therapy failed.
+But studies have shown that less than a quarter of patients will respond to these drugs.
 "Not all bladder cancers are the same, and until now, we didn't have the tools to understand biology or look at the therapeutic efficacy of drugs in luminal preclinical models," said Kim, who is an associate professor in the UNC School of Medicine Departments of Genetics, Pharmacology, and Urology.
 "The biggest impact is that the scientific community now has a mouse model that can be used to understand the biology of these bladder tumors better, and to evaluate promising therapies."

+"The models will allow us to mechanistically understand why certain neo-antigens will cooperate with checkpoint inhibitors, and why others don't," Kim said.
+Overall, he said the work could help to clarify the best approach for treating patients after their disease has progressed on the standard of care.
+It also provides a laboratory tool that accounts for bladder cancer being a disease with distinct subtypes.
 "We are refining our understanding of cancers, and to make a parallel in another disease, I'd say to call breast cancer 'breast cancer' nowadays is not appropriate," Kim said "We call it HER2-positive breast cancer, or triple negative breast cancer, because these types are treated differently, and the biology underlying them is different.
 For bladder cancer, we now understand the same is true - that there are multiple subtypes of disease.
 We should no longer refer to bladder cancer as a single disease"